u3dreal/molecular-plus/README.md

 Blender-Molecular-Script
 ========================

-This is my molecular python script for blender.
-A bit similar to Lagoa Multiphysic in Softimage.
+This is my molecular python script for blender.Inspired from the 2d simulator Really (1998) and Lagoa Multiphysic in Softimage.

 To download the latest version go on my blog: